admiralyeoj/resume/resume.md

 <p class="date">Sept 2017 - July 2022</p>

-- **Website Development**: Collaborate with team members to develop and launch over 40 websites across multiple verticals, including senior living, self-storage, and healthcare, driving innovation and increasing the customer base.
+- Using WordPress and WooCommerce as foundational frameworks, I developed websites and web apps with MySQL, PHP, JavaScript, and jQuery, and integrated JavaScript frameworks like Vue, React, Gatsby, and Ember.js.
+This included creating integrations with REST, SOAP, and GraphQL APIs, such as QuickBooks, Google APIs, Shopify, and Keap.
-- **Custom Solutions**: Worked directly with clients to help build custom WordPress themes and plugins to create the functionality requested.
-This includes working with Rest, Soap and GraphQL APIs such as Quickbooks, Google Maps, Shopify and Salesforce.
+- Communicated directly with clients, using Teamwork to manage the work, to help create the functionality requested.
+This includes working .
-- **Project Management**: Working with 10 different agencies and over 15 different clients, I scoped and created project proposals as well as worked with the clients for reporting and updating the progress of the projects inside teamwork.
+- Collaborate with team members to develop and launch over 40 websites across multiple verticals, including senior living, self-storage, and healthcare, driving innovation and increasing the customer base.
-- **DevOps**: Worked with hosting providers like WP Engine, Pantheon, Netlify and others to manage the websites as well as creating CI/CD integrations to automatically compile and deploy code to the websites.
+- Working with 10 different agencies and over 15 different clients, I scoped and created project proposals as well as worked with the clients for reporting and updating the progress of the projects inside teamwork.

-**Technologies used:** Built websites and web apps using MySQL, PHP, Javascript and jQuery with WordPress and WooCommerce as the foundational frameworks, and used javascript frameworks such as Vue, React, Gatsby, and Ember.js.
-Managed project planning and workflows with Teamwork Projects.
-Additionally, I have experience developing web applications using various JavaScript frameworks.
+- Worked with hosting providers like WP Engine, Pantheon, Netlify and others to manage the websites as well as creating CI/CD integrations to automatically compile and deploy code to the websites.

 ### Web Developer